 Kelsey’s advice to others on how to make money while full time RVing:

 “Diversify!
 Follow your passions to create income streams (you’ll be most excited about these tasks) AND follow your skills.
 Start with skills you are already good at OR very interested in.
 Try to monetize the skills from your current job and build from there.
 Get involved in online courses with Facebook communities to find clients.
 Also, build up savings as much as possible before hitting the road and working on your own.
 The more you have in the bank, the more peace of mind you’ll have.”

 Kelsey’s advice for those looking to get into her specific fields of expertise: “Podcast editing and Pinterest management can both be learned through online courses or through specific people online with trusted courses.
 I have a Master’s in Marketing, but none of my clients have ever asked about my degree credentials.
 All of my work has come through referrals.
 Udemy is a fantastic place to find courses.
-For Pinterest, I recommend the courses from Moms Make Cents and from Virtual Powerhouse by fellow RVer Bryanna Royal.
+For Pinterest, I recommend the course from Moms Make Cents.

 Mobile RV Mechanic

 Ed Wilcox started RVing with his wife Liz and their preschool-aged daughter Chelsea in 2016.
 After several months parked stationary in Alabama, they traded their first RV, a fifth wheel, for a 2007 Jayco Class C motorhome and hit the road for a year, traveling across 15 states.